-Health care is generally the largest fear for those approaching retirement.
+Health care is often the largest concern for those approaching retirement.
 Many health issues are age related.
-Understanding your options helps make the decisions pretty straightforward.
-Most people become eligible for Medicare when they’re 65.
+Understanding your options helps make the decisions more straightforward.
+Most people become eligible for Medicare when they’re sixty-five.
 Medicare has several parts.

 Medicare Part A is hospital coverage.
-It's generally free, with some exceptions.
+It's usually free, with some exceptions.
 Medicare Part B is medical insurance, and you pay a premium for coverage.

 Medicare Part C, also called Medicare Advantage, is an optional replacement for traditional Medicare.
 You may incur additional costs with an optional Part C plan.
 Medicare Part D is your prescription drug coverage.
 Costs for Part D plans vary.

 You may also want to consider a Medicare Supplement plan, also called a Medigap policy.
 A Medicare Supplement plan pays benefits that original Medicare doesn’t, such as copays and deductibles.
-You have to have traditional Medicare to get a Medicare Supplement.
+You must have traditional Medicare to get a Medicare Supplement.

 One big issue is geographic coverage.